WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 adb reboot bootloader
 ```

-- Once into fastboot, let's run the custom UEFI, which will boot to 10X:
+- Once into fastboot, let's run the UEFI, which will boot to 10X:

 ```batch
 fastboot boot uefi.img